tiny8877/okta.github.io/_source/_docs/api/resources/users.md

 Creates a user with a specified [hashed password](#hashed-password-object)

-The new user is able to login immediately after activation with the specified password.
-This flow is common when migrating users from another data store in cases where we wish to allow the users to retain their current passwords.
+You can use this when migrating users from another data store, if you wish to allow the users to retain their current passwords.
+The existing passwords must be hashed with either bcrypt or SHA-256.

 > Important: Do not generate or send a one-time activation token when activating users with an imported password.
-Users should login with their imported password.
+Send the request with `activate=false`.

+Creating users with `activate=false` puts them in the `STAGED` status.
+You will then need to [activate](#activate-user) the user.
+Once the user has been activated, they will be able to log in with their existing password.

+You can [update the user](#update-user) with a new password hash only while they are `STAGED`.
+Once they have been activate you will need to use the [password reset process](#reset-password) to change their password.

 ##### Request Example
 {:.api .api-request .api-request-example}